Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/libraries/content.md

 - All programs free of charge
 - Adult Literacy Collection for Teachers, Tutors, and Students
 - Family Literacy programs for parents, caregivers, and children
-- Beginner and Intermediate Computer Training
+- Computer and Technology Programs
 - Access to Internet, printers, photocopiers, scanning and fax
 - Volunteer Opportunities
 - Career & Resume help
 - ESL conversation circles
 - Study Rooms
 - WiFi Hotspots
+- Accessibility Centre (JAWS, Dragon Dictate, ZoomText, C-Pen readers etc)
-- Heffner Studio: 3D printers, virtual reality, Music Editing, Digital Conversion
+- Heffner Studio: 3D printers, Music Editing, Digital Conversion, Audio Production
 #### Who:
 Programs for all ages
 All are welcome
 #### When:
-Monday ‒ Thursday at 9:00am‒7:00pm
+Monday ‒ Thursday at 9:00am‒9:00pm
 Friday and Saturday at 9:00am‒5:30pm
+Sunday at 1:00pm‒5:00pm (Central Library only, Fall‒Spring)
 #### Where:

 ##### Central Library